 What is a DSCR loan, and how is it different from a conventional investment loan?

-- Fannie Mae — Selling Guide B3-4.1-01: Minimum reserve requirements.
+- Fannie Mae — Selling Guide B3-4.1-01: Minimum Reserve Requirements (six months PITIA on an investment property; 2%, 4% and 6% additional reserve tiers).

 Related Las Vegas investor guides